weecology/forecasting-course/content/lessons/R-time-series-modeling/r_tutorial.md

 * There is clearly autocorrelation and seasonality in the time-series
 * We can look at this directly by plotting the residuals and looking at their autocorrelation
 * Our model assumes that the residuals are normally distributed and independent
-* The residuals are stored in `.resid` in our augmented model object
-* We can check their independence by looking at their ACF or PACF plots

 ```r
 gg_tsresiduals(avg_model)